-Plug & Charge is enabled by ISO 15118, the international standard for charging electric cars.
+Plug & Charge is enabled by ISO 15118, the international standard for charging electric vehicle.
 When using Plug & Charge, you don't need to use additional cards, apps or manual authentication steps.
-Instead, you can just connect the charging cable to your car which automatically recognises and authenticates your car, allowing the charging process to start.
+Instead, you can just connect the charging cable to your vehicle, which automatically recognizes and authenticates your vehicle, allowing the charging process to start.

-The number of charging stations that support Plug & Charge is limited and all types of charging might not be supported.
-If the charging station doesn't support Plug & Charge, you need to authorise yourself at the charger.
+The number of charging stations that support Plug & Charge is limited, and not all types of charging might be supported.
+If the charging station doesn't support Plug & Charge, you need to authorize yourself at the charger.

 There are other ways that can help you simplify your charging process.
-By using your car's VIN number or MAC address, you can connect the information to different apps and charging providers.
-Your car can then be automatically identified at the charging station, without any need for additional cards.
-However, the car's displays won't show any information or instructions for these methods.
+By using your vehicle's VIN number or MAC address, you can connect the information to different apps and charging providers.
+Your vehicle can then be automatically identified at the charging station, without any need for additional cards.
+However, the vehicle displays won't show any information or instructions for these methods.